Keyz078/blog/content/blogs/setup-ubuntu-local-repo.md

 ---
 author: "Luqinthar Sudarsono"
-title: "Setup ubuntu local repository with apt-mirror" description : "This time let's build a ubuntu mirror repository using apt-mirror"
+title: "Setup ubuntu local repository with apt-mirror" description : "This time let's build ubuntu local repository using apt-mirror"
 date: 2024-01-09T20:33:01+07:00
 tags: ["linux","repo","package","ubuntu"]
 showToc: true
 ---
-So, the repo that we will mirror is the whole focal repository from the official [ubuntu](http://your-address/)
+So, the repo that we will mirror is the whole focal repository from the official [ubuntu](http://archive.ubuntu.com/)

 ## Preparation

-> Note: Make sure you have external disk with size minimum 500GB for the package
+> Important: Make sure you have external disk with size minimum 500GB for the package

 ### 1. Install apt-mirror